kevinchang73/personal_website_2023/_pages/experiences.md

     * Led 100+ staffs and managed over 1 million NTD budget to hold MakeNTU, one of the largest Makeathon contests in Taiwan.
     * Designed multiple plans to meet sponsors’ requirements, remain within budget, and even adapt to COVID-19 precaution policies.
 * Organizer of Academic Salon @ [NTUEE Student Association](https://www.facebook.com/ntuee.org/) Academic Department / Sept.
 2020 – June 2021
-    * Invite several alumni and senior students to deliver speeches about their experiences regarding work, research, and school application.
+    * Invited several alumni and senior students to deliver speeches about their experiences regarding work, research, and school application.
 * General Coordinator @ [NTU Changhua Family](https://www.facebook.com/NTUCHfamily/) Service Camp 2020 / Aug.
 2019 – Jan.
 2020
     * Led 60+ staffs to hold a winter camp for 80 elementary school students in our hometown.